Home/Supplements/Whey Protein Powder

 Clinical Encyclopedia

 Whey protein powder is a high-quality protein derived from milk during the cheese-making process.
-It is rich in essential amino acids and is quickly absorbed by the body, making it a popular choice for athletes and fitness enthusiasts.
+It is rich in essential amino acids and is quickly absorbed by the body, making it a popular choice for muscle recovery and growth.

 Scientific NameBos taurus